 The neurosciences medical team is often made up of health care providers from many different specialties.
 This may include:

-- Psychologist: a doctor who treat brain-behavioral conditions with talk therapy
+- Psychologist -- a doctor who treats brain-behavioral conditions with talk therapy

 - Nurse practitioners (NPs)

 - Physical therapists, who help with mobility, strength, balance, and flexibility

 - Occupational therapists, who help keep people functioning well in the home and at work